This post may contain affiliate links. See our affiliate disclaimer here.

 If you prefer to stay within the national park, Trailer Village offers full hookup campsites near the canyon’s south rim.

 Showers, laundry and a camp store are located at the nearby camper services area.
-Rates start at $49 per night.
+Rates start around $65 per night.
 For more Grand Canyon camping options, see our complete guide to national parks with RV camping.

 Other RV Parks in Arizona